michiel-j/DANN-two-moons-PyTorch/README.md

 The corresponding results on the test set data are (`log.txt`):
 ```
 Source domain test data: avg loss = 0.000000, avg acc = 100.000000%, ARI = 1.0000
-Target domain test data: avg loss = 25.000000, avg acc = 88.000000%, ARI = 0.5734
+Target domain test data: avg loss = 18.750000, avg acc = 85.000000%, ARI = 0.4849
 ```

 ### With domain adaptation
-Next, the encoder, the classifier and the discriminator (domain classifier) are trained.
-Domain adaptation is applied.
+Next, the encoder, the classifier and the discriminator (domain classifier) were trained.
+Domain adaptation was applied.

 Visualisation of the network with domain adaptation:
 <p align="center">
   <img width="500" src=./plots/contour_plot_with_domain_adaptation.png>